 After 10 years of stone countertop market, Engineered Quartz has officially competed with Granite and today it is the most effective choice among designers and consumers alike.
 In spite of such popularity, there might remain some misunderstandings about the real advantages of this man-made product among the people.
-On the design field, Engineered quartz has become the new competitor but there are various buyers who are still not completely knowledgeable about the product.
+On the kitchen design field, Engineered quartz has become the new competitor but there are various buyers who are still not completely knowledgeable about the product.
 When the people notice this stone in someone’s house, they get confused to conclude whether it is actual marble or granite.
 As Engineered quartz is in good demand nowadays, most of the people prefer to have quartz countertops for their kitchen.
 However, there are several advantages and disadvantages of this product that consumers should know when considering quartz countertops.

 Advantages of Quartz

 Non-porous: An Engineered quartz countertops are not only impermeable to germs and bacteria but it is also unlikely to be stained by tomatoes, oil, coffee, or other common kitchen items.

 Uniformity in Color Patterns: You can find various color patterns for the slab of this natural stone.
 Even they would be different from each other, they will never fluctuate within Engineered quartz countertops.

 Broad Color Palette: When it comes to the color options, Engineered quartz has a huge and rich spectrum of color choices that are available in natural stone comprising bright blues, greens, and yellows.
 In addition, the items such as Mont Quartz has been custom designed to show a broad range of contemporary designs such as natural stone, marble, solid, and recycled glass patterns.

 Free Maintenance: Engineered quartz has a non-porous surface which is durable and scratch and abrasion-resistant which enables it to maintain its original luster.
 Hence, you can clean this stone with soap and water easily and also it does not need sealing.